|Guide||♦||245 Triplogs||Active Topic|

-Cat's Peak Loop is an often overlooked side excursion trip that is accessed from Pass Mountain Trail in the Usery Mountain Recreation Area.
-It's a relatively flat trail that follows the terrain on the south side of Pass Mountain and is perfect for families, healthy seniors and injured middle-aged hikers like me!
-I've hiked Pass Mountain Loop at least half a dozen times in the past and never even took this trail but decided today was a good day to check it out.
-I tore an ankle tendon several months ago and this was a perfect trail to test out the ankle.
+Cat's Peak Loop is an often-overlooked side excursion trip that is accessed from Pass Mountain Trail in the Usery Mountain Recreation Area.
+It's a relatively flat trail that follows the terrain on the south side of Pass Mountain and is perfect for families, healthy seniors, and injured middle-aged hikers like me!
+I've hiked Pass Mountain Loop at least half a dozen times in the past and never even took this trail, but I decided today was a good day to check it out.
+I tore an ankle tendon several months ago, and this was a perfect trail to test out the ankle.

 The trail itself is pretty hum-drum but is pretty at this time of year due to the colors and abundance of wildflowers.
-Lots of Brittlebush, Lupine, Fairy Dusters, Globemallow, Mexican Gold Poppies and Thistles were observed.
+Lots of Brittlebush, Lupine, Fairy Dusters, Globemallow, Mexican Gold Poppies, and Thistles were observed.
 The hedgehog cacti are just beginning to bloom in all their fuchsia splendor.
 I also saw lots of blooms on the prickly pears.
-There is no shade at all so I would recommend hiking this only in winter months through March.
+There is no shade at all, so I would recommend hiking this only in the winter months through March.
 The loop hike was easy hiking as it circumnavigates Cat's Peak (2,144 ft).
-A nice off trail excursion might be to hike up the peak.
-However, I'd be careful as to the time of year you decide to do any off trail in this park since I encountered 2 rattlesnakes this morning... both on Cat's Peak Loop and none on Pass Mountain Trail.
+A nice off-trail excursion might be to hike up the peak.
+However, I'd be careful as to the time of year you decide to do any off-trail in this park since I encountered two rattlesnakes this morning... both on Cat's Peak Loop and none on Pass Mountain Trail.

-It's a pretty easy and nice trail close to home.
+It's a pretty easy and pleasant trail close to home.
 I would recommend it as a place to take out of town visitors in the spring for the wildflowers.